thetardigrades/SolanaGameServer-SDK/README.md

 The most popular 'crypto games' today are limited in their complexity by their blockchain (Ethereum) or the complexity of building secure, interesting blockchain-based mechanics (Solana et al).

-Game developers are held back from crypto by a few holdups:
+Game developers can be held back from crypto by a few holdups:
 1) Poor performance and scaling on EVM-compatible blockchains
 2) Poor infrastructure support on most performant chain (Solana) compared to EVM infrastructure and terrible in comparison to web2 gaming infrastructure.